Table-LLM-Specialist: Language Model Specialists for Tables using Iterative Generator-Validator Fine-tuning: Experiments

-\underline{Fine-tuning on GPT-3.5.} Table~\ref{table:quality_comparison} shows a detailed comparison on all table-tasks and benchmarks, where we fine-tune GPT-3.5 using \sys and table-generalist fine-tuning.
+\underline{Fine-tuning on GPT-3.5, GPT-4 and Llama-3.1-8B.} Table~\ref{table:quality_comparison} shows detailed comparisons on all table tasks and benchmarks between each vanilla base model, and its corresponding \sys model.

-It can be seen that across generative and classification table tasks, \sys improves over GPT-3.5 on all 20 benchmarks (surpassing vanilla GPT-4 on 7 benchmarks).
-Importantly, since we \emph{do not use the training-split of any benchmark data during fine-tuning}, it demonstrates that the fine-tuned models are capable of generalizing to multiple unseen benchmarks, which is crucial. \sys is also better than other fine-tuning methods in 19 out of 20 benchmarks.
-FT-no-validation ranks second in 10 out of 20 benchmarks, but lags behind \sys.
+It can be seen that, for all generative and classification table tasks, \sys improves its base models (e.g., \sys-GPT-3.5 improves over GPT-3.5 on all benchmarks, and even surpassing vanilla GPT-4 on 7 benchmarks).
+Importantly, since we do not use the training split of any benchmark data during fine-tuning, it demonstrates that the fine-tuned models are capable of generalizing to multiple unseen benchmarks, as discussed in the introduction.

+Additionally, Table~\ref{tbl:quality_comparison_tqa} shows that even on more open-ended generative tasks such as Table-QA, by pairing it with related generative tasks such as NL-to-code, \sys can still operate and improve the seemingly open-ended tasks.

+\underline{Table-Specialist vs. Table-Generalist.} Table~\ref{tbl:quality_more} illustrates a comparison on all table tasks between \sys and Generalist Fine-Tuning models (shown at the task level, in the interest of space). \sys substantially outperforms both generalist models (TableLlama and TableGPT) on all tasks, showing the benefit of specialization over generalist models.

-\underline{Iterative fine-tuning.} Figure~\ref{figure:perf_by_it_generation} and~\ref{figure:perf_by_it_classification} show a comparison of \sys and vanilla GPT models (GPT-3.5 and GPT-4) on generative and classification tasks, respectively.
-The x-axis here represents intermediate fine-tuned models, where ``V1'', ``V2'' represent models from the first and second fine-tuning iteration, etc., and ``V0'' represents the base model (vanilla GPT-3.5).
+\iftoggle{full} { \underline{Iterative fine-tuning.} Figure~\ref{figure:perf_by_it_generation} and~\ref{figure:perf_by_it_classification} show a comparison of \sys and vanilla GPT models (GPT-3.5 and GPT-4) on generative and classification tasks, respectively.
+The x-axis here represents intermediate fine-tuned models, where ``V1'', ``V2'' represent models from the first and second fine-tuning iteration, etc., and ``V0'' represents the base model.

-As we can see, \sys on GPT-3.5 demonstrates consistent quality improvement in consecutive iterations (trending up as we move right), matching or surpassing GPT-4-level quality in some cases, which shows the benefit of iterative fine-tuning.
-In comparison, FT-no-validation is substantially less effective, showing the importance of validation.
+As we can see, \sys-GPT-3.5 demonstrates consistent quality improvement in consecutive iterations (trending up as we move right), matching or surpassing the GPT-4 level quality in some cases, which shows the benefit of iterative fine-tuning.
+In comparison, FT-no-validation is substantially less effective, showing the importance of validation. } { \underline{Iterative fine-tuning.} Figure~\ref{figure:perf_by_it_generation} shows an analysis of \sys by fine-tuning iterations.
+The x-axis here represents fine-tuned iterations, where ``V1'', ``V2'' represent models from the first and second iteration, etc., and ``V0'' represents the base model.
+As we can see, \sys demonstrates a consistent quality improvement in consecutive iterations (trending upward as we move to the right), matching or surpassing GPT-4-level quality in some cases.
+In comparison, FT-no-validation is substantially less effective. }

-\underline{Fine-tuning on GPT-4.} All fine-tuning experiments reported so far are based on GPT-3.5.
-To validate the effectiveness of \sys on additional base models, we perform fine-tuning on GPT-4, for a subset of tasks (in light of its fine-tuning cost).